 Sometimes the reason why outdoor therapy is effective is one of the simplest: It moves the conversation out of the office into a space where the patient can feel more comfortable.
 Being in nature has a private, secluded, peaceful feel that a counselor’s office doesn’t, and for some patients, this is all that’s needed to help them break through walls in their therapy.

 Depending on the outdoor therapy in question, the inherent value of nature plays a role.
 In nature meditation, patients get a chance to truly interact with the solitude of their surroundings.
-Many adventure-based programs use the landscape to foster a feeling of positivity and accomplishment.
+Many wilderness therapy programs use the landscape to foster a feeling of positivity and accomplishment.

 We know that exercise has a positive effect on mental health.
 When exercising, the body releases endorphins, which help you feel good.
 This is why many people choose to jog or hike as a way to de-stress, and many outdoor therapies leverage this benefit in a way that makes it more sustainable.

 Leveraging the Benefits of Nature